-To date, the NCPL has sponsored twenty-eight major annual conferences and twenty-five mini-conferences.
+To date, the NCPL has sponsored thirty one major annual conferences and twenty eight mini-conferences.
 These events have provided a neutral forum for noted scholars and practitioners, both in law and in related disciplines, along with government regulators and nonprofit organization managers, to exchange ideas.

 The NCPL’s major annual conferences are intellectually rigorous and carefully balanced, with different speakers presenting and arguing for disparate views.
 In these conferences, conferees discuss major issues arising at the intersections of Philanthropy and the Law.
 The NCPL publishes and makes available on-line the papers presented at each annual conference to disseminate more broadly significant thinking on the legal questions facing nonprofit organizations.